discoverygarden/config-workflow/README.md

 ### Inputs

+- `client-id`: The Jira project id for the client(Use uppercase).
+- `repo`: Repository name with owner.
+Defaults to current.
+- `head`: Head branch to merge.
+Deafults to current branch.
+- `base`: Base branch to merge into.
+Defaults to the current repo's default branch.
 - `jira-url`: Base URL the Jira instance.
 - `jira-user`: Email of the Jira API user.
 - `jira-token`: API token of the Jira API user.